Skip to content

 Cookies are a magical treat!
 There are so many variables to sugar cookies and baking.
 The type of dry ingredients, how many eggs, and how soft your butter is.
 These all play a key factor into making the most chewy or crispy kind of cookies.

+No, but if you love thicker, softer cookies I recommend chilling them..
 It is strange to say but the colder things are the thicker the cookies seem to be.
-Place your dough in the fridge for a few hours to set up.
-You can also use cold butter and let your cookie sheets cool before adding on more cookie dough balls.
+Place your dough in the fridge for a few hours to set up before baking if you love thicker cookies.

 How do you keep cookies from going flat?

-These grinch cookies will stay fresh in an airtight container or bag for about 3 to 4 days.
-They also freeze beautifully as well and will stay fresh in the freezer for up to 3 months.
+Yes, these freeze beautifully and will stay fresh in the freezer for up to 3 months.
 I like to flash freeze them on a baking sheet first until they harden, then add them to a freezer bag and store (the cookies won’t stick together this way).
 Let them thaw on the counter for about 2 hours prior to enjoying.

 5 star review